-Criminal Law (1), (2), (3), (5), (6), (7), (9), (10) Education (1), (4), (6) Employment (1) Insurance (2), (3), (5), (6), (7), (8), (10) Research (3) Social & Medical Services (3), (9), (13), (19), (20), (21), (24) Miscellaneous (1), (3), (9)
+Criminal Law (1), (2), (4), (5), (6), (8), (9) Education (8), (10) Employment (1) Housing (1) Insurance (2), (3), (5), (6), (7), (8), (10) Research (3), (11) Social & Medical Services (3), (8), (12), (16), (17), (18), (21),

+Miscellaneous (1), (3), (9)

-(1) The State Department of Health Services shall prepare and publish a brochure for distribution to marriage license applicants which shall contain information concerning AIDS and the availability of HIV testing.
+(1) The Department of Health Services shall prepare and publish a brochure for distribution to marriage license applicants which shall contain information concerning AIDS (see Definitions (1)) and the availability of HIV testing (see Definitions (16)).
 Family Code § 358.

-(2) A city, county, or district attorney pursuant to a local ordinance enacted for the purpose of prosecuting HIV/AIDS discrimination claims, acting on behalf of a person claiming to be aggrieved due to HIV/AIDS discrimination, may bring a civil action against any person, employer, labor organization, or employment agency.
+(2) A city, county, or district attorney pursuant to a local ordinance enacted for the purpose of prosecuting HIV and AIDS discrimination claims, acting on behalf of a person claiming to be aggrieved due to HIV and AIDS discrimination, may bring a civil [CALIFORNIA] AIDS LAW action against any person, employer, labor organization, or employment agency.
 Govt.
 Code § 12965.

-(3) Public health records pertaining to AIDS that contain personally identifying information and that are developed and acquired by state or local public health agencies shall be confidential and shall not be disclosed except as otherwise provided by law or pursuant to a written authorization by the subject of the record or a guardian or conservator.
+(3)Public health records pertaining to AIDS that contain personally identifying information and that are developed and acquired by state or local public health agencies shall be confidential and shall not be disclosed except as otherwise provided by law or pursuant to a written authorization by the subject of the record or a guardian or conservator.
 State or local public health agencies may disclose personally identifying information in public health records to other local, state, or federal public health agencies or to corroborating medical researchers (see Definitions (9)) when the confidential information is necessary to carry out an investigation or to control the disease.
 The disclosure shall only contain the information necessary for the purpose of that disclosure and such information shall not be further disclosed.
 No confidential health record shall be disclosed, discoverable, or compelled to be produced in any civil, criminal, administrative, or other proceeding.
 Any person who willfully or maliciously discloses the content of a confidential public health record shall be subject to a civil penalty of \$1,000 to \$5,000 plus court costs, payable to the subject of the record.
 In the event that a record is disclosed, the information shall not be used to determine employability or insurability of any person.
 The provisions of Chapters 1.11 and 1.12 pertaining to the disclosure of test results and research records shall supersede those pertaining to health records.
-Health & Safety Code §§ 121025 to 30.19
+Health & Safety Code §§ 121025 to 30.

-(4) The Legislature finds that the best hope of stemming the spread of the AIDS virus among the general population is the development of an AIDS vaccine and declares that it is in the public interest to provide appropriate incentives toward the timely development and production of an effective and safe AIDS vaccine.
-The Legislature also declares that fair compensation for innocent victims injured by an AIDS vaccine is in the public interest.
-The AIDS Clinical Trials Testing Fund will be available to not more than three California manufacturers of an AIDS vaccine approved by the FDA or the State Department of Health.
+(4) The legislature finds that the best hope of stemming the spread of the AIDS virus among the general population is the development of an AIDS vaccine (see Definitions (2)) and declares that it is in the public interest to provide appropriate incentives toward the timely development and production of an effective and safe AIDS vaccine.
+The legislature also declares that fair compensation for innocent victims injured by an AIDS vaccine is in the public interest.
+The AIDS Clinical Trials Testing Fund will be available to not more than three California manufacturers of an AIDS vaccine approved by the FDA or the Department of Health.
 The AIDS Vaccine Research and Development Advisory Committee (see Definitions (9)) shall review California manufacturers' requests for funds.
 Manufacturers may apply for such funds while FDA approval is pending.
 An AIDS Vaccine Research and Development Grant Program should also be established to encourage AIDS vaccine research by the private sector.
 It is appropriate to mandate that such grants be reimbursed to the state from the sale of such vaccines.
 Health & Safety Code §§ 121200, 121250, 121260.

-19. Willits v.
+21. Willits v.
 Superior Court, 24 Cal.
 Rptr.
 2d 348 (Ct.
 App.
 1993) (nurse significantly exposed while treating AIDS patient not entitled to discovery of patient's medical chart under Health & Safety Code § 199 et seq. (now §§ 120775 to 121335)).